Parsa-Sedigh/ardan-go-service-with-kubernetes/pamphlets/day-3.md

 are not allowed to shut down the app itself.
 Those layers are not allowed to call panic(), os.Exit or ... .
 However, they can **suggest** shutting down the app by returning a shutdown error.
 They say to the error middleware: I think you should shut down this app and then the error middleware can do some checks as well.
 So they suggest shutting down, but they shouldn't actually do it.
+- (there is also an auth error type)

 ## 13-Error Handling
 Q: Is shutdown error type foundational or business?